classgraph/classgraph/README.md

 ### 7. Find all classes that contain a field of a given type

-One of the more unique capabilities of FastClasspathScanner is to find classes in the whitelisted (non-blacklisted) package hierarchy that have fields of a given type, assuming those fields are also whitelisted (non-blacklisted).
-This also matches type parameters and array types.
-For example, `.getNamesOfClassesWithFieldOfType("com.xyz.Widget")` will match classes that contain fields (note that both the field type and the class containing the field must be in a whitelisted (non-blacklisted) package for this to succeed):
+One of the more unique capabilities of FastClasspathScanner is to find classes in the whitelisted (non-blacklisted) package hierarchy that have fields of a given type, assuming both the class and the types of its fields are in whitelisted (non-blacklisted) packages.

+Matching field types also matches type parameters and array types.
+For example, `.getNamesOfClassesWithFieldOfType("com.xyz.Widget")` will match classes that contain fields of the form:

 * `Widget widget`
 * `Widget[] widgets`